 The column name is a mandatory field.
-If you do not fill out this field, it will not be possible to perform mapping and therefore import the data.
-Each column name must be unique or it will be not possible to import it.
+If you do not fill out this field, then it will not be possible to perform mapping and therefore import the data.
+Each column name must be unique or it will not be possible to import it.

 - Importing other file formats instead of a .csv file:

-When saving the file, ensure you save it as a .csv file type, UTF-8 format, otherways you will not be able to import it to Linnworks.
+When saving the file, ensure you save it as a .csv file type, UTF-8 format, otherwise you will not be able to import it to Linnworks.

 - Commas and Quotes:

-Fields that contain commas should be enclosed in quotes.
-The same goes for newlines which may be part of your field data.
-Any fields containing a newline as part of its data need to be enclosed in double-quotes.
-If your fields contain double-quotes as part of their data, the internal quotation marks need to be doubled so they can be interpreted correctly.
+Fields that contain commas should be enclosed in double-quotes.
+The same goes for text with multiple lines which may be part of your field data.
+Any fields containing a new line as part of its data need to be enclosed in double-quotes.
+If your fields contain double-quotes as part of their data, the internal quotation marks need to be doubled (escape character) so they can be interpreted correctly.

-> If there will be an additional coma in the value of the column then this will not work:
+> If there is an additional coma in the value of the column then this will not work:

 To retain the commas in "Title" column, we can enclose those fields in quotation marks.
 For instance: